FIVE judicial officers appointed

 Agencies subject to the Freedom of Information Act 1982 (FOI Act) are required to publish information to the public as part of the Information Publication Scheme (IPS).
 This requirement is in Part II of the FOI Act and has replaced the former requirement to publish a section 8 statement in an annual report.
 An agency plan showing what information is published in accordance with the IPS requirements is accessible from agency websites.

-Information about FOI and the IPS agency plan for the Family Court can be found via a link on the homepage of the Family Court’s website: www.familycourt.gov.au.
+Information about FOI and the IPS agency plan for the Family Court can be found via a link on the homepage of the Family Court's website at www.familycourt.gov.au

-The Court received three Freedom of Information requests during 2012–13.
-At 30 June 2013, there were no matters outstanding before the Administrative Appeals Tribunal.
+The Court received two Freedom of Information requests during 2013–14.
+At 30 June 2014, there were no matters outstanding before the Administrative Appeals Tribunal.

 The Family Court and the Federal Circuit Court together maintain web-based Service Charter and Service Commitments publications.
 These outline the services clients may expect of the courts.